picoruby/picoruby.github.io/pages/r2p2/troubleshooting.md

 ## Troubleshooting

 ### If R2P2 hang up (sorry for a bug😓)
-- Plug off, wait 3 seconds, and plug in again
+Plug off, wait 3 seconds, and plug in again.
+If it obviously hangs up again, please report it to us with the detail steps to reproduce the hang up.

 ### NoMethodError???

-Picoruby is a small implementation for limited resources.
+PicoRuby is a small implementation for limited resources.
 It has less classes and methods than your usual CRuby.
 You can check API documentation here: https://picoruby.github.io/Array.html

+### NoMemoryError???

+You will get `NoMemoryError` if you use R2P2 and IRB for a long time.
+Please reboot R2P2.

+If a single script causes `NoMemoryError`, the script might be too large.
+Otherwise, you have hit a memory leak bug.
+Please report it to us with the script!

 ### If you `app.rb` doesn't work as you wish and you get lost control of Raspi Pico